HOME SEARCH ALL TOPICS

 A red squirrel photographed in Scotland

-Squirrels strip the bark from trees to feed on sap which can have an adverse effect on trees, making them susceptible to fungal infections.
-Unlike reds, grey squirrels have high population densities so can cause significantly more damage to trees.
-Studies also show that grey squirrels are directly competing with birds that rely on deciduous trees for food and nesting sites.
+Grey squirrels strip the bark from trees to feed on sap which can make them susceptible to fungal infections.
+I am told that grey squirrels are directly competing with birds that rely on deciduous trees for food and nesting sites.

 grey squirrel in a garden or damaging a tree

-A gray squirrel which could be photogaphed in almost any family garden
+A grey squirrel which could be photographed in almost any family garden

-Wild rabbits were a significant pest to farmers even though they were welcomed as a free source of meat.
+Wild rabbits were significant pests to farmers in the past, even though they were welcomed by shooting parties as a free source of meat.

 Wild rabbits for food in wartime